What Not To Write About In A College Application Essay

 Usually, your student’s college applications and transcripts have an excellent overview of their extracurricular and academic achievements, including GPAs, test scores, courses taken, varsity status, and more.
 As a result, rehashing those accomplishments in their essay makes the content a bit redundant.

 Even if a question asks about academic or school-related achievements, your student shouldn’t just restate what they’ve already shared.
-If they are going to discuss any of the same events again, they need to add extra depth.
+If they are going to discuss the same events again, they need to add more depth.
 That way, they add something new to the story, not just retelling what is already known.

 While it may seem like talking about lengthy volunteer experiences or trips to another country would be a good idea in college admissions essays, summaries of the broader experience fall into the “what not to write in a college admissions essay” category.
+Mission trips, in particular, are a very common topic and can come off as insincere if not written carefully.
 Often, the resulting story lacks uniqueness.
-Additionally, it doesn’t leave much space for showcasing why the experience was impactful.
+Additionally, it doesn’t leave much room to showcase why the experience was impactful.

 If your student wants to talk about a volunteering experience or a mission trip, they need to drill down into a single moment from that time.
-Individual people or events that made a difference in their lives or altered how they view the world can be great topics for an essay and are far more unique than the summary approach.
+Travel essays can also come across as privileged if they focus on expensive trips rather than personal growth, and common travel topics may not resonate with all readers.
+Individual people or events that made a difference in their lives or altered how they view the world can be great essay topics and are far more unique than the summary approach.

 CLICHÉ SPORTS STORIES

 The issue isn’t that those moments aren’t formative experiences.
 Instead, it’s that many students will share very similar stories.
-It isn’t a great option for standing out.
+If they do write about sports, the reflection on personal growth matters far more than the play-by-play.
 Essentially, reports of this nature qualify as cliché essay topics.
 So, unless your student has a unique perspective on the sports story narrative, they may be better off discussing something else.

 STORIES ABOUT A BIG PERFORMANCE